 WBT (Web Based Training)

-Both synchronous and asynchronous learning has advantages: Asynchronous learning formats are particularly preferred by users who feel pressured in in-person courses and need more time for reflection and elaboration of learning content.
-Synchronous learning, on the other hand, promotes active exchange and encourages discussion of the topics covered.
+Both synchronous and asynchronous learning have advantages: Asynchronous learning formats are especially preferred by users who feel pressured in face-to-face courses and need more time for reflection and elaboration of learning content.
+Synchronous learning, on the other hand, promotes active exchange and encourages discussion of the topics discussed.

-As you can see, there are different methods of continuing education for both learning formats.
-This does not mean, however, that you have to commit to one learning format for your educational measures.
+As you can see, there are different methods of further education for both forms of learning.
+This, however, does not mean that you have to commit to one form of learning for your educational measures.

-With Blended Learning – the combination of in-person and E-learning – you can combine synchronous and asynchronous learning methods!
-It is particularly popular to complement in-person events with online courses.
-Participants learn asynchronously online (i.e., fully self-directed), while they can ask questions and perform exercises for practical transfer during the synchronous in-person part.
+With blended learning – the combination of face-to-face and e-learning – you can combine synchronous and asynchronous learning methods!
+It is particularly popular to accompany in-person events with online courses.
+Online, the participants learn asynchronously (i.e., completely self-directed), while they can ask questions and do exercises for practical transfer during the synchronous face-to-face part.
 Through repetition and application in two ways, the new knowledge is better anchored in memory – and the learning effect increases!